 It’s been forever and a day since I posted anything here.
-In addition to fall being busy in general for me as a JET ALT who is very involved with her schools, I was working on and releasing my first finished video game, Ultra Hat Dimension (which was a great, if stressful experience; check the game out and look for a postmortem in the near future).
+Fall is busy in general for me as a JET ALT who is very involved with her schools.
+I was also working on and releasing my first finished video game, Ultra Hat Dimension.
+It was a great, if stressful experience.
+Check the game out and look for a postmortem in the near future.

 Hello, everyone.
 Crowbeak here.
 I’m getting ready to start up a series of one-off videos called Let’s Talk About [Game] in which I will discuss interesting aspects of games I play.

 In the course of deciding what games I want to talk about, I’ve realized that there are some terms I’ll be using a lot but which are poorly defined in common parlance.
 Chief among these are “roguelike” with a K, “roguelite” with a T, and “procedural death labyrinth”.
 This video is meant to be both a discussion of those terms and a reference for anyone who comes to my channel so that the meanings of these terms as I use them will be clear.

 The term roguelike with a K is a pretty literal description of the genre’s roots.
 There was a game called Rogue (which, it should be noted, I have not played) and the term rogulike was originally coined to describe games that were like it.
 Some of the key characteristics of Rogue are:

 - ASCII art, which is more important to some people than others